Non Operative Treatment for Knee Arthritis

 Steroids

-Oral steroids (Prednisone) can alleviate arthritis pain but can also elevated your blood sugars, weaken your immune system, increase your weight, and weaken your bones if taken for prolonged periods of time.
+Oral steroids (Prednisone) can alleviate arthritis pain but elevate your blood sugars, weaken your immune system, increase your weight, and weaken your bones if taken for prolonged periods of time.
+Oral steroids are not a valid long term treatment option.

 DMARDS

-Disease-modifying anti-rheumatic drugs (DMARDs) are used to slow the progression of rheumatoid arthritis which is where a patient’s auto-immune system attacks their joints.
-Drugs like methotrexate, sulfasalazine, and hydroxychloroquine are commonly prescribed by Rheumatologist.
-Other medications like Humira and Remicade are called biologics and can also treat rheumatologic conditions.
+Disease-modifying anti-rheumatic drugs (DMARDs) treat rheumatologic diseases like rheumatoid arthritis, lupus, and psoriatic arthritis.
+Drugs like methotrexate, sulfasalazine, and hydroxychloroquine are commonly prescribed by rheumatologist.
+"Biologics" like Humira and Remicade are large immunoglobulins that bind to inflammatory cells and block the immune system's attack on the synovial cells.
 These medicines do not help osteoarthritis since the pain is from wear and tear on the knee joint, but they do help rheumatoid arthritis where the body’s immune system is attacking the knee.

 Oral medications that don’t work